 - We design acoustic emitting signal suitable for considerations including hardware limitation, sensing resolution, and audibility to humans.
-We also create acoustic signal processing techniques for reliable segmentation of echoes from the face. - We propose an end-to-end hybrid machine learning framework, which extracts representative acoustic features using a convolutional neural network, and fuses vision and acoustic features to SVM for final authentication. - We design a data augmentation scheme for generating "synthesized" training samples, which reduces false negatives significantly with limited training sample size, thus saving the user efforts in new profile registration. - We propose three authentication modes, ultra lowpower presence detection, low-power continuous authentication and two-factor one-pass authentication for different application scenarios, balancing the tradeoffs between security, user convenience and power consumption. - We build a prototype, conduct extensive experiments and find that EchoPrint achieves 93.75% balanced accuracy and 93.50% F-score, while the precision is up to 98.05%.
+We also create acoustic signal processing techniques for reliable segmentation of echoes from the face. - We propose an end-to-end hybrid machine learning framework, which extracts representative acoustic features using a customized convolutional neural network, and fuses them with visual features extracted from state-of-the-art deep face recognition models to feed SVM for final authentication. - We design a data augmentation scheme for generating "synthesized" training samples, which reduces false negatives significantly with limited training sample size, thus saving the user efforts in new profile registration. - We build a prototype, conduct extensive experiments with 62 volunteers and non-human objects and find that EchoPrint achieves 93.75% balanced accuracy and 93.50% F-score, while the precision is up to 98.05%.
+The precision is further improved to 99.96% with sophisticated visual features.
 No image/video based attack is observed to succeed in spoofing our system.